The CANAPI Board of Directors includes professionals from all walks of life to ensure a broad variety of perspective and expertise.

 Currently he serves at the Assistant to the Mayor - Chief of Staff.
 James lives in West Akron with his wife, Chrissy, and their two children Sophia and Will.

-Dawn currently serves as President/CEO of Greenleaf Family Center, a 103 year old Family Service Agency.
+Dawn currently serves as President/CEO of Greenleaf Family Center, a 501(c)(3) family service agency operating since 1912.
 Prior to this position she served as CANAPI's Director of Operations from 2008 to 2013.
 She also worked at the Summit County Juvenile Court managing an intensive co-occurring docket for adolescents with both substance abuse and mental health issues, as well as working at Oriana House, a community corrections agency.
 Dawn is a graduate of Leadership Akron Class 31, a past Chair of the Summit County Alcohol, Drug Addiction and Mental Health Services Board (chair for two years), was President of Class IX of Child and Family Leadership Exchange, and served on the Board for Tarry House.
 Dawn has a Bachelor's degree in Political Science and Criminal Justice from the University of Akron.

 Tatsuya’s international career as a pianist has taken him across the globe giving concerts in the world’s major concert halls.
 Trained at The Juilliard School, Tatsuya holds Bachelor and Masters degrees from University of North Carolina School of Arts.
 He also studied Doctor of Musical Arts program at University of Illinois at Champaign-Urbana.
 He received Honorary Doctor of Fine Arts degree from Kharkiv Institute of Arts in Ukraine.